WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 Here's how to take ticks off your dog:

-When removing a tick from your dog, it’s critical to use the right tool for the job.
+When removing a tick from your Shih Tzu, it’s critical to use the right tool for the job.
 You don’t want to risk damaging the tick itself and spreading potential infection.

-You can use fine-point tweezers, or there are even special tools designed specifically for removing ticks like the Tick Stick or Tick Twister.
+You can use fine-point tweezers, or a special tool designed specifically for removing ticks like the Tick Stick or Tick Twister.

 Never use your fingers as this increases the likelihood of infection, not to mention it is rarely effective.